Evolution in Flight

 NOTES

-Paul Klee shows a bird in flight with a tiny head, deep red neck, and wide outstretched wings rendered in sweeping veils of color.
-The artist associated birds and their free movement with detachment from earthly concerns; he even compared them to angels.
-Klee used the coarser, reverse side of a commercially prepared canvas, contrasting its rough surface with thin, translucent paint glazes.
+Veils of delicate color show a bird in flight with a tiny head, deep red neck, and wide outstretched wings.
+Paul Klee associated birds with freedom from earthly concerns and even compared them to angels.
+He achieved this work’s ethereal look by soaking the coarse back of a commercially prepared canvas with translucent washes of watercolor paint.
 Inspired by the drawings of children, Klee explored the unconscious as a means to access primal artistic impulses.

 Provenance